 About

-The great blue wall is a Western Indian Ocean (WIO)-led, African-driven roadmap to achieve a nature-positive world by 2030.
+The great blue wall is a Western Indian Ocean (WIO)-born, African-driven roadmap to achieve a nature-positive world by 2030.
+It is an action-driven regional response to the three interconnected crises of biodiversity loss, climate change, and economic decline.

-It aims at unlocking unprecedented nature-based recovery efforts through the establishment of a transformational movement. its goal is to dramatically accelerate and upscale ocean conservation actions while enhancing socioecological resilience and the development of a regenerative blue economy by catalyzing political leadership and financial support.
+It aims at unlocking unprecedented nature-based recovery efforts through the establishment of a transformational movement that dramatically accelerates and upscales ocean conservation action while enhancing socioecological resilience and the development of a regenerative blue economy.
+It aspires to achieve this by catalyzing political leadership and financial support.